openmoh/openmohaa/README.md

 ## Reporting Issues

+> [!NOTE]
+> OpenMoHAA hasn't hit version 1.0.0 yet.
+Think of it like a beta build from the golden age of LAN parties.
+Features are being added, bugs are getting squashed, and more things are being tweaked.
+Things might change, break, or get even better over time.
+>
+> If that sounds like your kind of mission, gear up, frag some bots, and help level up OpenMoHAA!

 If you encounter a bug or a problem, you can do one of the following:
 - Submit an [issue](https://github.com/openmoh/openmohaa/issues) on GitHub (use the template).
 - Join the [OpenMoHAA Discord](https://discord.gg/NYtH58R) for a quick help.